LouisN0/Exquisite-corpse-Louis-Nollevaux/README.md

 >- He knows he's late but he doesn't know why
 >- He eats half his breakfast :coffee: and then runs away :door: :running:
 >- He runs without stopping but without knowing where he is going
+>- I worked with Louis
+>- It was really effective
+>- Thank you Louis!